Psychotherapy

 Finding therapy

-• Online therapy: Online platforms like BetterHelp utilize questionnaires to match clients with a licensed therapist, typically within 48 hours.
+- Online therapy: Online platforms like BetterHelp utilize questionnaires to match clients with a licensed therapist, typically within 48 hours.
 Questionnaires can provide insight into your background, needs, and preferences.
 For example, a BetterHelp questionnaire may ask the following questions:

-• “Would you like to be matched with a therapist who specializes in LGBTQ+ issues?”
+- “Would you like to be matched with a therapist who specializes in LGBTQ+ issues?”

-• “What led you to consider therapy today?”
+- “What led you to consider therapy today?”

-• “Have you been in therapy before?”
+- “Have you been in therapy before?”

-• “What are your expectations for a therapist?”
+- “What are your expectations for a therapist?”

-• “Are there any specific preferences for your therapist?”
+- “Are there any specific preferences for your therapist?”

-• Psychologist locator: The American Psychological Association provides a free locator that allows you to search for a provider by name or geographic location.
+- Psychologist locator: The American Psychological Association provides a free locator that allows you to search for a provider by name or geographic location.
 The American Psychological Association allows individuals to search for different types of mental health professionals, such as psychologists, marriage and family therapists (for couples or family therapy), and licensed professional social workers.

-You might also consider searching for community mental health services.
+In addition to searching for psychotherapists, you might also consider searching for community mental health services.
 For example, Mental Health America affiliates may be able to provide information about low-cost local programs and services that may be available near you.

 It may also help to search for support groups, which may be led by peers or mental health professionals.
-While they’re not considered a replacement for psychotherapy, support groups can be a helpful free or low-cost supplement to therapy.
+While they’re not considered a replacement for psychotherapy, support groups can be a helpful free or low-cost supplement to psychotherapy.
 Mental Health America provides a directory of specialized support groups, such as Alcoholics Anonymous and Co-Dependents Anonymous.